THE CRISIS OF OUR PUBLIC SHELTERS

 This situation unfortunately is not unusual in the world of shelters.
 All across the country, rescue groups have faced the terrible dilemma of either silently watching ill treatment and unnecessary killing of animals in order to be allowed to save a few, or speak up for change and be denied the right to rescue any.
 Most rescue groups feel they have no choice.
 The fear of having more animals killed because the rescue is no longer allowed to rescue has crippled rescuers from even speaking up.
 They continued to operate in that place of fear, controlled by the whims and desires of managers who held the power of life and death in their hands.

 The animals who end up at the shelters are victims of humans’ neglect and disregard.
-They need help from rescue groups and all people who care about their survival.
+That this neglect and disregard continues at our public shelter is unconscionable.
+They need help from all people who care about their survival.
 Please be an advocate of positive change in our public shelter system.
 If we don’t speak up about the problems in our shelters, about the unnecessary killing, who will?

 It’s time for a change.